59th Ordnance Brigade: History

 The 71st Ordnance Battalion was activated in Germany in 1955.
 In 1959, it was reformed into the Advanced Weapons Support Command (AWSCOM).
 On 24 March 1962 it was renamed as the Special Ammunition Support Command (SASCOM).
 In October 1972 the name was changed to the Special Ammunition Support Brigade.
 The Special Ammunition Support Brigade was them reformed into the 59th Ordnance Brigade.

-In June 1992, the 59th Ordnance Brigade was deactivated after it had removed all U.S. Army nuclear (SALT, START, Intermediate Range Nuclear Forces (INF)Treaty) and Chemical Weapons (Operation Steel Box and Operation Golden Python) from Europe including Italy, Greece and Turkey as SETAF (Southern European Task Force).
+In June 1992, the 59th Ordnance Brigade was inactivated after it had removed all U.S. Army nuclear (SALT, START, Intermediate Range Nuclear Forces (INF)Treaty) and Chemical Weapons (Operation Steel Box and Operation Golden Python) from Europe including Italy, Greece and Turkey as SETAF (Southern European Task Force).

 The 59th Ordnance Brigade was reactivated in 1994 at Redstone Arsenal, Alabama, and replaced the School Brigade that administratively served the Ordnance Missile and Munitions Center and School (OMMCS).
 The brigade moved to Fort Lee, Virginia in 2011 and the school was merged into the United States Army Ordnance Corps and School.